Posted in Cosmetic Dentistry, Dental Implants

 Dr. Gerald Marlin is a Washington D.C. specialist in implant, cosmetic, and restorative dentistry.

-Dr. Gerald Marlin is Recognized as One of the Washington D.C.
-Region’s Leading ‘Problem Solving’ Cosmetic Dentistry and Dental Implant Restoration Specialists.
-Since the time that he established his practice, Dr. Gerald Marlin has maintained “an unwavering dedication to excellence.”
-Through this commitment, Dr. Marlin provides his patients with long-lasting (35 years vs the national average of 7-10 years), optimally aesthetic restorations that have virtually no future problems.
+Through this commitment, Dr. Marlin provides his patients with long-lasting (35 years vs. the national average of 7-10 years) aesthetic restorations so that they have virtually no future problems.